namanjn619/website/README.rst

-Website for phpMyAdmin By: Naman
+Website for phpMyAdmin By: Admin
 ======================

 Django code for phpMyAdmin's website.